vidhichandrakar/eastvantageVidhiAssesment/README.md

   - GET_URL - for fetching data

-  ** this file is important for api in my case
+  ** this file is important for api in my case.

+ Used localstorage.setItem for set value in local storage.